drscotthawley/audio-classifier-keras-cnn/README.md

 `$ python eval_network.py`

 ## Results
 On the [IDMT Audio Effects Database](https://www.idmt.fraunhofer.de/en/business_units/m2d/smt/audio_effects.html) using the 20,000 monophonic guitar samples across 12 effects classes, this code achieved 99.7% accuracy and an AUC of 0.9999.
+(No augmentation was used.)

 <a href="url"><img src="http://i.imgur.com/nWHqAWy.png" width="400"></a>